con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab chen po blo chen ldan/ /
 > mkhas pa chen po thabs che ba/ /

-Boundless in being suffused with great friendliness,
+Boundless in being suffused with great kindness,
-Enriched with great compassion, the foremost mind,
+Enriched with great compassion, foremost mind,
 The great wise one, the great intelligent one,
 Great dexterous one, with great skilful methods, (38)

 * For *mahāmaitrīmaya*, VV reads *mahat* with *maitrīmayo*.
-* We interpret *aghradhī* as a *bahuvrīh*: the translation 'the foremost mind' is intended to mean 'he has the foremost mind'.
+* We interpret *aghradhī* as a *bahuvrīh*: the translation 'foremost mind' is intended to mean 'he has the foremost mind'.
-* For *pāda* c, Tibetan translations may imply: 'Of great wisdom, of great intelligence.'
+* For *pāda* c, Tib. may imply: 'Of great wisdom, of great intelligence.'
 * The ancient translation reflects the reading *mahākṛtī* (i.e. *mahat* + *kṛtin*) in the Sanskrit text, which we have translated as "with great dexterity".
 This reading is also found in VV.
 The Kangyur translation reflects the reading *mahākṛti* (*mahat* + *kṛti*), which it renders as *byed pa chen po* ('one whose deeds are great') (Davidson's translation following this interpretation).

 > mahāṛddhibalopeto mahāvego mahājavaḥ |